Fail Faster: Staging and Fast Randomness for High-Performance PBT: Conclusion, Limitations, Future Work

 In the future, we hope to continue to investigate and push the boundaries of PBT generator performance.
 On the abstraction overhead side, we hope to employ some of the many tricks for better code generation that have been written about in the staging literature.
 For example, MetaOCaml includes a primitive floating let-insertion~\cite{kiselyov2022letrecinsertioneffects} that yields optimal let placement, which we did not use in \camlname{}.
 Another trick we hope to use is GADT-based techniques for unpacking the states of recursive functions~\cite{kovacs24}.
 Currently, the \camlname{} recursion combinator introduces some overhead from boxing and unboxing the accumulator values at each recursive call.
 As noticed in other work \cite{kovacs24}, this overhead can be eliminated using a type-level heterogenous list to represent the state at compile time.

 On the randomness side we plan to investigate fast \rands{} that are not equivalent to SplitMix, such as Lehmer~\cite{lehmerrng}, WyHash~\cite{wyrand}, and variants of xoroshiro~\cite{xorshiro}.
 We also want to try techniques to speed up sampling such as pipelining, using SIMD instructions, or generating large buffers of random numbers ahead of time.
-Finally, we hope to investigate the degree to which statistical randomness matters in PBT, since some of these ideas trade statistical guarantees for speed.
+Finally, we hope to investigate the degree to which statistical randomness matters in PBT, since some of these ideas trade statistical guarantees for speed. \begin{acks} This work was partially funded by the U.S. National Science Foundation under Grant No.~2402449.
+Special thanks to Brett Saiki and Daniel Sainati for their time reviewing our paper. \end{acks}